-- 2.1 No visible particulate matter shall be emitted beyond the installation boundary. - 2.2 The operator shall keep records of inspections, test and monitoring, including all non-continuous monitoring, inspections and visual assessment.
-Records shall be: - Kept on site; - Kept by the operator for at least two years; and - Made available for the regulator to examine. - 2.3 The emission requirements and methods and frequency of monitoring set out in Table 1, in Schedule 1, shall be complied with.
+- 2.1 No visible particulate matter shall be emitted beyond the installation boundary.
+The installation boundary is highlighted in Schedule 2. - 2.2 The operator shall keep records of inspections, tests and monitoring, including all non-continuous monitoring, inspections and visual assessment.
+Records shall be: - Kept on site; - Kept by the Operator for at least two years; and - Made available for the regulator to examine. - 2.3 The emission requirements and methods and frequency of monitoring set out in Table 1, in Schedule 1, shall be complied with.
 Sampling shall be representative. - 2.4 Any monitoring display required for compliance with the permit shall be visible to operating staff at all times.
 Corrective action shall be taken immediately if any periodic monitoring results exceed a limit in table 1, or if there is a malfunction or breakdown of any equipment which might increase emissions.
-Monitoring shall be undertaken or repeated as soon as possible thereafter and a brief record shall be kept of the main actions taken. - 2.5 All plant and equipment capable of causing, or preventing, emission and all monitoring devices shall be calibrated and maintained in accordance with the manufacturing instructions.
-Records shall be kept on such maintenance.
+Monitoring shall be undertaken or repeated as soon as possible thereafter and a brief record shall be kept of the main actions taken. - 2.5 All plant and equipment capable of causing, or preventing, emission and all monitoring devices shall be calibrated and maintained in accordance with a Suitable Maintenance Regime.
+Records shall be kept of such maintenance.